 For Sale by Owner Shopping Center Listings

-While some of the platforms we discussed in the previous section may also feature for sale by owner listings, they are typically used by brokerages promoting listings for their clients.
+Some of the platforms we discussed in the previous section may also feature for sale by owner listings, however they are typically used by brokerages promoting properties for their clients.

-If you prefer to bypass the realtor, you should also check out the following websites.
+If you prefer to bypass the realtors altogether, you should check out the following websites.

 Buildings by Owner